O3Swap (O3) Price Hits $1.97 on Top Exchanges

-O3Swap (O3) traded flat against the US dollar during the twenty-four hour period ending at 15:00 PM ET on July 9th.
-Over the last week, O3Swap has traded flat against the US dollar.
-One O3Swap coin can currently be purchased for $1.97 or 0.00003152 BTC on popular cryptocurrency exchanges.
-O3Swap has a total market cap of $50.68 million and approximately $7.59 million worth of O3Swap was traded on exchanges in the last day.
+O3Swap (O3) traded flat against the dollar during the 24 hour period ending at 14:00 PM E.T. on July 13th.
+O3Swap has a total market capitalization of $50.68 million and approximately $7.59 million worth of O3Swap was traded on exchanges in the last 24 hours.
+One O3Swap coin can now be bought for $1.97 or 0.00003152 BTC on popular cryptocurrency exchanges.
+Over the last week, O3Swap has traded flat against the dollar.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.